mehulagg/gitlab/doc/user/project/merge_requests/approvals/rules.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/7933) in GitLab 11.5.
 > - Moved to GitLab Premium in 13.9.

-If you add [code owners](../../code_owners.md) to your repository, the owners to the corresponding files also become eligible approvers in the project.
+If you add [code owners](../../code_owners.md) to your repository, the owners of files become eligible approvers in the project.
 To enable this merge request approval rule:

 1. Go to your project's **Settings > General**.
 1. Expand **Merge request (MR) approvals**.